 In our commitment to fostering inclusive communities, we recognize the need to provide housing options that meet the diverse needs and interests of all students.
 While most living community rooms, suites, and apartments are designated as same-gender (all male or all female), NAU offers two alternative housing options.

 Mixed-Gender Housing (MGH) was established in 2019 and allows roommates of any sex, gender, gender identity, or gender expression to live together in a more integrated living unit.
 MGH is reflective of housing opportunities available to students off campus where they can select roommates of choice.
 Students who may be interested in MGH include siblings, cousins, friends, or allies of varying genders or gender identities.
 Please note that all of the communities are coed, and MGH is specific to the physical room.

 Gender-Inclusive Housing (GIH) was established in 2012 with the explicit goal of helping transgender, gender non-conforming, and questioning students experience a greater sense of safety and belonging while living on campus.
 GIH provides a supportive and inclusive living environment where a student can room with any other student regardless of gender, gender identity/expression, sex, or sexual orientation.
 The intended purpose of GIH is to provide a safe, supportive, and inclusive living option for students who do not feel comfortable in gender-binary housing.
 Priority is given to transgender and gender non-conforming students.

 Locations Accordion Closed

 Restrooms Accordion Closed

-Traditional-style living communities have community bathrooms shared by residents on the floor, and designated as single-gendered bathrooms (“W” for women or “M” for men in the chart) or as all-gendered bathrooms (“A” for all in the chart).
+Traditional-style living communities have community restrooms shared by residents on the floor, and designated as single-gendered restrooms (“W” for women or “M” for men in the chart) or as All Gender restrooms (“A” for all in the chart).
 Individual shower stalls have long privacy doors, interior hooks, and no side gaps.
 Toilet stall doors have no side gap.

 Suite, semi-suite, and apartment-style living communities have restrooms within the living unit shared by suitemates.

 |Living Communities||Bathroom type|